ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 Pushing out Snake’s face from grabbing the rendang in his hand, Monkey felt wronged and cried, “Why would a rich gentleman like you fight over a single beef with this poor peddler?
 Don’t you know my family can only afford to eat beef once a year?”

 “Why, you asked?”
 Snake sneered, “There’s no need to say the obvious.
-You don’t get to eat Patriarch Shuro’s handmade rendang everyday!
-And I’m saying this after starving for beef ever since I’m following you.”
+You don’t get to eat Patriarch Shuro’s handmade rendang once a year!”

 “Fuck off!”